NativeScript/nativescript-angular-guide/src/chapters/chapter1.md

 tns livesync android --watch
 ```

-The `tns livesync` command updates your app running on an emulator or device by actually transferring the updated source code.
+The `tns livesync` command updates your app by transferring the updated source code to the device or simulator.
 By adding the `--watch` flag, the `livesync` command additionally watches the files in your NativeScript project.
-Whenever one of those files changes, the command detects the update, and patches your app on the fly with the updated code.
+Whenever one of those files changes, the command detects the update, and patches your app with the updated code.

+> **TIP**: You can learn about how this is possible by reading more about [how NativeScript works](http://developer.telerik.com/featured/nativescript-works/).

-To see this in action let’s make a small update to your app.
+To see livesync in action let’s make a small update to your app.
 Open your project’s `app/app.component.ts` file in your text editor of choice and change `<Label text="hello world" />` to `<Label text="hello NativeScript" />`.
 Save the file and you should see the app relaunch and the updated text displayed.

 <div class="exercise-end"></div>